 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

-In New York, it is required by state and DMV rules that all motor vehicles more than two model years old but less than 25 years old undergo safety and emissions inspection.
-After the car passes the safety inspection, they are given an inspection sticker in New York.
-The owner must display this sticker on their vehicle with the expiration date punched on the front.
+In New York, a vehicle inspection is required by state and DMV rules that all motor vehicles more than two model years old but less than 25 years old undergo safety and emissions inspection.

 Why is vehicle inspection necessary in New York?